 Every area you travel to in Japan is wildly unique yet still, distinctly (oh, so distinctly) Japanese.
 The cities in Japan are unlike any other; they crackle and pop with energy.
 Tokyo is a futuristic wonderland of gliding transport, soaring buildings, and bright lights.

 Just a short way from Tokyo lies the ancient city of Kyoto and the first Japanese capital of Nara.
-In Nara, Geishas still patrol the streets in traditional dress, temples lie hidden in tranquil bamboo forests and it feels as though you may encounter a band of marauding Samurai at any moment.
+In Kyoto, Geishas still patrol the streets in traditional dress, temples lie hidden in tranquil bamboo forests and it feels as though you may encounter a band of marauding Samurai at any moment.

-Whether you are after a chilled day-walk or a harder, multi-day, trek; backpacking in Japan has plenty to offer; I never got a chance to hit up any of Japan’s hiking trails although I will be sure to have a crack at Mt.
+Whether you are after a chilled day walk or a harder, multi-day, trek; backpacking in Japan has plenty to offer; I never got a chance to hit up any of Japan’s hiking trails although I will be sure to have a crack at Mt.
 Fuji upon my return!

 Best Travel Itineraries for Backpacking Japan

-Honestly, there is so much to do and see in Japan.
-You can easily spend weeks, or even months, exploring the massive Tokyo and barely scratch the surface.
-If you have the time (and money) I suggest spending extra time staying in Tokyo and Kyoto!
-If you don’t have the time, then check out these two awesome itineraries, which will give you some solid exposure to beautiful Japan!
+If you have the time (and money) I suggest spending extra time staying in Tokyo and Kyoto.
+If you don’t have the time, then check out these two awesome itineraries, which will give you some solid exposure to beautiful Japan.

 3-Week Itinerary for Backpacking Japan: Mountains and the Central Highlights

 Get the Odakyu express train (2x hours) from Odakyu station to Odawara (the base town of Hakone).
 If you buy the Hakone Freepass and combine it with your normal ticket fare you can save a bunch of money.
-Hakone boasts stunning views of the iconic volcano Mount Fuji!

 Next, head to the Japanese Alps, which has some of the best skiing in the world!
-That said, you won’t be here for winter season if you are timing your Japan trip with cherry blossom or trekking season.
+That said, you won’t be here for the winter season if you are timing your Japan trip with cherry blossom or trekking season.
 The Alps offer hiking, canyoning, mountain biking, and kayaking in the summertime.

 2-Week Itinerary for Backpacking Japan: The Southern Highlights and Delights